January transfer window: Premier League club-by-club guide on top targets and players to watch

 What do they need?
 In an ideal world they would like to sign a right-sided forward and a defensive midfield player.
 Another goalkeeper is not out of the question either but they are severely hamstrung by profit and sustainability rules which means loans are being explored before permanent deals.

 Who could they sign?
-Manchester City’s Kalvin Phillips is a long standing target and he is available on loan next month.
+Manchester City’s Kalvin Phillips is a long standing target and he is available on loan.
 Free agent goalkeeper David De Gea could come into their thinking.
 Trying to find a forward is rather more problematic and Newcastle would rather not spend big money.

 Who could they sell?
 There is no desire to sell one of the three crown jewels – Bruno Guimarães, Alexander Isak and Sven Botman – and little interest in anyone else.
 There is, though, a lot of deadwood in the squad that needs cutting including the likes of Matt Ritchie, Mark Gillespie, Paul Dummett and Javier Manquillo.